 - Publish an annual report every year by October 1 that contains three (3) years of campus crime statistics and certain campus security policy statements; - Disclose crime statistics for the campus, public areas immediately adjacent to or running through the campus, and certain non-campus facilities and remote classrooms.
-The statistics must be gathered from campus police or security, local law enforcement, and other University officials who have "significant responsibility for student and campus activities;" - Provide "timely warnings" notices of those crimes that have occurred and pose an ongoing "threat to students and employees;" and

-• Disclose in a public crime log "any crime that occurred on campus...or within the patrol jurisdiction of the campus police or public safety department and is reported to the campus police or public safety department."
+The statistics must be gathered from campus police or security, local law enforcement, and other University officials who have "significant responsibility for student and campus activities;" - Provide "timely warnings" notices of those crimes that have occurred and pose an ongoing "threat to students and employees;" and Disclose in a public crime log "any crime that occurred on campus...or within the patrol jurisdiction of the campus police department and is reported to the campus department."

-The Department of Public Safety is responsible for preparing and distributing this report.
+The Oakwood University Police Department is responsible for preparing and distributing this report.
 The department works with many other departments and divisions such as Student Services and Athletics, and with several external agencies such as the Huntsville Police Department and the Madison County Sheriff's Office to compile the information for this report.

 We encourage members of the Oakwood University community to use this report as a guide for safe practices on and off campus.
-It is available electronically from the Public Safety page on the Oakwood University website (www.oakwood.edu).
-For a hard copy, please contact the Department of Public Safety at (256) 726-7371, or come by the headquarters office located on Oakwood Rd. and Faculty Rd. during normal business hours.
+It is available electronically from the Oakwood University Police Department page on the Oakwood University website (www2.oakwood.edu).
+For a hard copy, please contact OUPD at (256) 726-7371, or come by the headquarters office located on Oakwood Rd. and Faculty Rd. during normal business hours.